Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

 1. In **New project** menu, select **Tizen 5.0** > **Tizen OpenTK App**.
 Click **OK**:
     ![tizen_project_wizard_capture_template](media/tizen_project_wizard_capture_template1.png)

-2. The new project is shown in the **Solution Explorer** view:
+2. The new project `SampleOpenTKApp` is shown in the **Solution Explorer** view:
     ![tizen_project_wizard_capture_template](media/tizen_project_wizard_capture_template2.png)

 ### Insert OpenTK app Code

-This OpenTK app draws a triangle, it defines vertex, color, shaders information of a triangle and then register event handles on `Window` for drawing this triangle.
+This `SampleOpenTKApp` draws a triangle, it defines vertex, color, shaders information of a triangle and then register event handles on `Window` for drawing this triangle.

 In **SampleOpenTKApp.cs** file, add the following code: